faiyaz567/Finance-Student-App/README.md

 This project was developed as a collaborative effort by:

-Faiyaz Wasek Tahsin
+-Faiyaz Wasek Tahsin
-Sajjad Hossain
+-Sajjad Hossain

 Our goal was to create a practical budgeting solution that helps students manage their finances effectively, track spending habits, plan future purchases, and make informed financial decisions.
 Through this project, we applied Object-Oriented Programming (OOP), file handling, data management, and financial analysis concepts using Python.